Status-Line = HTTP-Version SP Status-Code SP Reason-Phrase CRLF

 DELETE request when the REST API declines to send back any status message or representation in the response message’s body.

 An API may also send 204 in conjunction with a GET request to indicate that the requested resource exists, but has no state representation to include in the body.

-The 204 response MUST NOT include a message-body, and thus is always terminated by the first empty line after the header fields.
+The 204 response MUST NOT include a message-body and thus is always terminated by the first empty line after the header fields.

-The 301 status code indicates that the REST API’s resource model has been significantly redesigned and a new permanent URI has been assigned to the client’s requested resource.
-The REST API should specify the new URI in the response’s Location header and all future requests should be directed to the given URI.
+The 301 status code indicates that the REST API’s resource model has been significantly redesigned, and a new permanent URI has been assigned to the client’s requested resource.
+The REST API should specify the new URI in the response’s Location header, and all future requests should be directed to the given URI.

-You will hardly use this response code in your API as you can always use the API versioning for new API while retaining the old one.
+You will hardly use this response code in your API as you can always use the API versioning for the new API while retaining the old one.

 The HTTP response status code 302 Found is a common way of performing URL redirection.
-An HTTP response with this status code will additionally provide a URL in the location header field.
-The user agent (e.g. a web browser) is invited by a response with this code to make a second, otherwise identical, request to the new URL specified in the location field.
+An HTTP response with this status code will additionally provide a URL in the Location header field.
+The user agent (e.g., a web browser) is invited by a response with this code to make a second.
+Otherwise identical, request to the new URL specified in the location field.

-Many web browsers implemented this code in a manner that violated this standard, changing the request type of the new request to GET, regardless of the type employed in the original request (e.g. POST).
+Many web browsers implemented this code in a manner that violated this standard, changing the request type of the new request to GET, regardless of the type employed in the original request (e.g., POST).
 RFC 1945 and RFC 2068 specify that the client is not allowed to change the method on the redirected request.
 The status codes 303 and 307 have been added for servers that wish to make unambiguously clear which kind of reaction is expected of the client.

 303 (See Other)